 Gas for efficient and cleaner heating

-Modern gas boilers are very efficient for space heating and hot water production.
+Modern gas boilers on and off the grid are very efficient for space heating and hot water production.
 The efficiency can be further increased by using renewables.
 At present, this is commonly done by using condensing gas boilers in combination with solar thermal panels, mainly for hot water production.
 The next generation of gas appliances will be even more efficient by using the energy from air, ground or water in gas heat pumps.
 Blending of natural gas with biomethane makes gas-fired condensing boilers the most cost-efficient and ecological heating technology for private households.

 In commercial settings gas-based combined heating and power (CHP) and combined cooling, heating and power (CCHP) systems are used to increase energy efficiency.
 These integrated systems are able to use energy that is normally lost as heat.
 For example, heat that is released from natural gas powered electricity generators can be harnessed to run space or water heaters, or commercial boilers.